Robin Robertson Starr

 Tamsen joined the Richmond SPCA in 2002 and presently serves as the organization’s chief operating officer.
 In this capacity, Tamsen and her team oversee development, public relations, veterinary services, and the adoption center.
 She is involved in a number of community initiatives that have helped garner public support for the state-of-the-art, nationally-recognized Robins-Starr Humane Center and its myriad lifesaving programs and services, and she has helped to raise hundreds of thousands of dollars to benefit Richmond’s orphaned animals.

-Tabitha Frizzell Hanes
+Tabitha Frizzell Treloar

-Director of Advancement
+Director of Communications

 Sarah Babcock